-CERPSA is led by a team of policy researchers, clinicians, and educators who share a common goal: Improving the way drugs are controlled so that they safely reach the people that need them.
+CERPSA is led by a team of policy researchers, clinicians, and educators who share a common goal: Improving the way pain is treated and drugs are controlled so that they safely reach the people that need them.

 As a science-based nonprofit, we believe that there are good public health reasons for controlling drugs whether antibiotics, prescription opioids, or even medical cannabis.
 Consequently, the answer is not the elimination of drug controls, only their dramatic improvement so that they are more effective in ensuring access and preventing abuse.
 Governments rarely determine if the policies they create actually work and how they can be improved.
 But with your support, we can change that --- and improve the lives of millions of people throughout the state, nation, and world.

-Stephen Ziegler, PhD, JD, CERPSA Founder and Director
+Stephen Ziegler, PhD, JD, CERPSA Founder, Director, and Podcast Host

-Trained as a social scientist and attorney, Dr. Ziegler has dedicated his career to the reduction of human pain and suffering, focusing his efforts on the evaluation of drug control policies, access to essential medicines, and the treatment of pain for almost two decades.
-He is an author, peer reviewer for medical journals, research grant recipient, chair & panel discussant at medical conferences; invited public speaker (domestic and international); a Mayday Pain and Society Fellow; a Mayday Pain Scholar; as well as an experienced public servant in all three branches of government.
+Trained as a social scientist and attorney, Dr. Ziegler has dedicated his career to the reduction of human pain and suffering in various positions, focusing his efforts on the evaluation of drug control policies, access to essential medicines, and the treatment of pain for almost two decades.
+He is an author, peer reviewer for medical journals, research grant recipient, chair & panel discussant at medical conferences; invited public speaker (domestic and international); a Mayday Pain and Society Fellow; a Mayday Pain Scholar; as well as an experienced public servant in all three branches of government and has a sense of humor.
 Prior to his work in pain management and policy, Dr. Ziegler gained experience and insight regarding drug control policy as an assistant prosecutor, defense attorney, appellate attorney, police officer, detective, Drug Abuse Resistance Education officer, and as a Task Force Officer for the U.S. Department of Justice, Drug Enforcement Administration.

 Michael C. Barnes, JD, Board Member